DuyTC1811/kubernetes-example/setup-tool/SETUP-GITLAB.md

-# Install Self-Managed GitLab on AlmaLinux 8/9
+# Install Self-Managed GitLab on Oracle linux 8/9

 This guide walks you through installing a self-managed GitLab instance using the official Linux package Oracle linux 8 or 9.